Shanksyue/learngit/README.txt

 Git is a distributed version control system.
 Git is free sofeware distributed under the GPL.
 Git has a mutable index called stage.
-My name is Shanks.
-This is a test.

-//First